DaveSkender/Stock.Indicators/indicators/Fractal/README.md

 - It does not return a single incremental indicator value.
 - The first and last `S` periods in `quotes` are unable to be calculated since there's not enough prior/following data.

-:warning: **Warning**: this price pattern looks forward and backward in the historical quotes so it will never identify a `fractal` in the last `S` periods of `quotes`.
+:paintbrush: **Repaint Warning**: this price pattern looks forward and backward in the historical quotes so it will never identify a `fractal` in the last `S` periods of `quotes`.
+Fractals are retroactively identified.

 ### FractalResult